What is the difference between being arrogant and feeling significant knowing that people rely on you?

 The other view of importance in the Bible is that rebellious humans are so important to God that He sent His Son, as God in human flesh, so he could be the Saviour of the world.

-Yes, we are incredibly important to God, so important that God the Father made all that turn to Him His children.
+Yes, we are incredibly important to God, so important that God the Father made all those who turn to Him His children.

 3. Jesus’ disciples argue about who is the greatest